Solomon-analytics/Microsoft-Fabric-E-Commerce-Data-Warehouse-Project/README.md

 **Solution Approach**

 - **Step 1: Raw Data Ingestion**
-  - Data copied from lakehouse/raw/olist and lakehouse/raw/glb into the staging schemas stg_olist and stg_glb.
+  - Data copied from lakehouse/raw/olist and lakehouse/raw/glb into the staging schemas stg_olist and stg_glb using each of the pipeline activities: Metadata ---> ForEach ---> Copy
-  - Fabric data orchestrate:
-    - Daily ingestion
-    - Only new files are picked up
-    - csvs are landed in staging
+  - csvs are landed in staging layer in the warehouse
 ---

 - **Step 2: consolidation**